 The Company has incurred net operating losses and negative cash flows from operations since its inception.
-During the three months ended March 31, 2016, the Company incurred a loss from operations of \$6.8 million and used \$6.1 million of cash in operations.
-At March 31, 2016, the Company had an accumulated deficit of \$403.1 million.
+During the six months ended June 30, 2016, the Company incurred a net loss of \$13.8 million and used \$12.2 million of cash in operations.
+At June 30, 2016, the Company had an accumulated deficit of \$410.1 million.
 CymaBay expects to incur increased research and development expenses as it continues to study its product candidates in clinical trials.
 To date, none of the Company's product candidates have been approved for marketing and sale, and the Company has not recorded any product sales.
 As a result, management expects operating losses to continue in future years.
-The Company's ability to achieve profitability is dependent primarily on its ability to successfully develop, acquire or in-license additional product candidates, continue clinical trials for product candidates currently in clinical development, obtain regulatory approvals, and support commercialization activities for partnered product candidates.
+The Company's ability to achieve profitability is dependent primarily on its ability to successfully develop, acquire or inlicense additional product candidates, continue clinical trials for product candidates.
+Products developed by the Company will require approvals, and support commercialization activities for partnered product candidates.
 Products developed by the Company will require approval of the U.S. Food and Drug Administration ("FDA") or a foreign regulatory authority prior to commercial sale.
 The regulatory approval process is expensive, time-consuming, and uncertain, and any denial or delay of approval could have a material adverse effect on the Company.
 Even if approved, the Company's products may not achieve market acceptance and will face competition from both generic and branded pharmaceutical products.

-As of March 31, 2016, the Company's cash, cash equivalents and marketable securities totaled \$35.3 million.
+As of June 30, 2016, the Company's cash, cash equivalents and marketable securities totaled \$29.1 million.
 These funds are expected to satisfy the Company's liquidity requirements through at least the second quarter of 2017.
 The Company expects to incur substantial expenditures in the future for the development and potential commercialization of its product candidates.
-Because of this, the Company expects its future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the timing of initiation of planned clinical trials, including phase 2 trials to study the therapeutic benefits of MBX-8025 on patients with certain orphan diseases as well as a phase 3 clinical trial to study the therapeutic benefits of arhalofenate on patients with gout.
+Because of this, the Company expects its future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the timing of initiation of planned clinical trials, including additional phase 2 trials to study the therapeutic benefits of MBX-8025 on patients with certain orphan diseases, including primary biliary cholangitis (PBC) and homozygous familial hypercholesterolemia (HoFH), as well as a phase 3 clinical trial to study the therapeutic benefits of arhalofenate on patients with gout.
 The Company will therefore continue to require additional financing to develop its products and fund future operating losses and will seek funds through equity financings, debt, collaborative or other arrangements with corporate sources, or through other sources of financing.
 It is unclear if or when any such financing transactions will occur, on satisfactory terms or at all.
 The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and its ability to pursue its business strategies.
 If adequate funds are not available, the Company may be required to reduce development activities or to close its business, which could have an adverse impact on its ability to achieve its business objectives.